 - If you're not a fan of pecans, I highly recommend experimenting with other toasted nuts.

-- Walnuts, pistachios, sliced or slivered almonds would all be delicious in this fall salad.
+- Walnuts, pistachios (like I have added in this strawberry salad), sliced or slivered almonds would all be delicious in this fall salad.

 - If you're feeling especially adventurous, glazed or spiced nuts would also be divine.